 The School qualifies as a tax-exempt organization under Internal Revenue Code Section 501(c)(3), and is therefore, exempt from income taxes.
 Accordingly, no tax provision has been made in the accompanying financial statements.
 Additionally, no uncertain tax positions have been made requiring disclosure in the related notes to the financial statements.
-The School's income tax returns for the past three years 2019, 2018 and 2017 are subject to examination by tax authorities, and may change upon examination.
+The School's income tax returns for the past three tax years are open for examination by tax authorities and may change upon examination.